 Goodnight, Goodnight, Construction Site

-If your child or you and your better half has a passion for trucks and heavy equipment, this is an apt bedtime story book for babies.
+If your child or you and your better half has a passion for trucks and heavy equipment, this is an apt Bedtime Stories For Babies.
 Cranes, bulldozers, cement mixers, and other friends of Bob the Builder have worked hard throughout the day and are ready to go off to sleep.
 Similarly, the apple of your eye must be tired of playing and learning all day long.

-Goodnight, Moon was written by Margaret Wise Brown is among one of the most adored bedtime story books for babies.
+Goodnight, Moon was written by Margaret Wise Brown is among one of the most adored Bedtime Stories For Babies.
 Considered a classic and written in 1947, the story is written in the form of a rhyming poem where a little turtle is getting ready for bed.
 Before sleeping, he wishes goodnight to things and living beings around him including red balloon, two kittens, and obviously the moon.

 Too Busy Sleeping

 If you have another of those little devils on the way, you should read this book to your child.
 As when you bring another toddler home, the elder sibling would want to play with him, take him out, and do other things.
 However, the newly-born would be sleeping most of the time.
 The book would teach him about patience and love and without a doubt put him into a peaceful sleep.